 Hardware wallets are a modern form of paper wallets which rely on the same basic principles.
 But instead of being written on paper, the private keys are encoded into a chip that remains offline.

-These custody solutions are cumbersome for individuals, but for institutions managing millions of dollars of crypto assets on behalf of clients, they can be a liability—presenting challenges for liquidity, security, and regulatory compliance.
+The above custody solutions are cumbersome for individuals, but for institutions, managing millions of dollars of crypto assets on behalf of clients, they are a liability—presenting challenges for liquidity, security, and regulatory compliance.

-Thankfully, a new paradigm of asset management is emerging that makes it possible for institutions to more easily hold and trade cryptocurrency with institutional grade security, governance and control.
+Thankfully, a new paradigm of asset management has emerged that makes it possible for investors to more easily hold and trade cryptocurrency with institutional grade security, governance and control.